8kevin24/Higl127Final/README.md

 ---
 <iframe src="assets/fig5.png" width="400" height="600" frameBorder="0"></iframe>

-<p><>Stephen Curry is the teammate that introduced Anthony Edwards to the table tennis team.
+<p>Stephen Curry is the teammate that introduced Anthony Edwards to the table tennis team.
 "Alley Oop" is a basketball term, where a player "sets up" another player for a dunk.
-The commenter is implying that Curry "set up" Anthony Edwards with these girls.</></p>
+The commenter is implying that Curry "set up" Anthony Edwards with these girls.</p>

 <iframe src="assets/fig6.png" width="400" height="600" frameBorder="0"></iframe>
 ---
 <iframe src="assets/fig7.png" width="400" height="300" frameBorder="0"></iframe>

-<p><>"Game is game", a phrase used in modern slang to signify picking up women.
+<p>"Game is game", a phrase used in modern slang to signify picking up women.
 It can either mean one does it through unconventional methods (e.g., someone who brings a barrel of cheese to a date) or someone who pursues 'unconventional' women (someone not up to their standards).
-Needless to say, this is problematic and showcases many things wrong with American perceptions of both Asian American women and black men alike.</></p>
+Needless to say, this is problematic and showcases many things wrong with American perceptions of both Asian American women and black men alike.</p>

 ### Media Sources